goessner/microjam/docs/index.md

 So if this is exactly what you want, go on ...
 I recommend to have a closer look at [Eleventy](https://www.11ty.dev).

-> With &mu;Jam I want to offer my mechanical engineering students and a certain number of interested colleagues a tool, which
-> *  allows to create small to medium project specific websites.
+In contrast, **&mu;Jam** is meant to be a minimalistic, [low code publishing](https://en.wikipedia.org/wiki/Low-code_development_platform) tool, which ...

 > *  is easy to learn and use.
 > *  does not require web programming skills.
-> *  can handle LaTeX math expressions natively,
+> *  can handle LaTeX math expressions natively.
-> *  integrates static or dynamic vector graphics
+> *  integrates static or dynamic vector graphics.
+> *  integrates scripting capabilities.
-> *  offers comfortable Html previewing
+> *  offers comfortable Html previewing.
+> *  supports different templates and styles.
-> *  supports high quality research paper `pdf`-format output.
+> *  enables high quality research paper `pdf`-format output.
-> *  doing that all inside of a markdown authoring application.
+> *  doing that all inside of a professional markdown authoring application.

->
-> As a result &mu;Jam is considered a [low code publishing tool](https://en.wikipedia.org/wiki/Low-code_development_platform) for scientists, engineers and students.
+**&mu;Jam** is used by scientists, engineers and students for creating online educational or [research](https://www.researchgate.net/profile/Stefan_Goessner) content.

-In this sense &mu;Jam is minimalistic, as it does quite well, what it is intended to do, but not more.
-And as you can easily leave that *math*, *vector graphics* and *research paper* stuff out, it may serve your publishing wishes also well.
+But as you can easily leave that *math*, *vector graphics* and *research paper* stuff out, it may serve your non-academic publishing wishes also well.
 In this possible case you are invited to read on.

-This is my second relevant VSCode extension.
-My other one is [Markdown+Math](https://marketplace.visualstudio.com/items?itemName=goessner.mdmath).
-If you want to know a bit more about myself, you might get a compact overview on my [research gate](https://www.researchgate.net/profile/Stefan_Goessner) profile.